-The fertility window is from 5 days prior to ovulation up to ovulation itself.
-However, it’s important to note this is based on the fact that while most studies agree sperm remain viable up to 5 days (but are most viable in the first 48 hours), research on the egg’s survival range is more conflicting.
+The fertility window is from 5 days before ovulation up to ovulation itself.
+It’s important to note this is based on the fact that while most studies agree sperm remain viable up to 5 days (but are most viable in the first 48 hours), research on the egg’s survival range is more conflicting.
 The mean viability of an egg is generally accepted at 12 hours (the point where in 50 percent of cases, the egg is still viable).
-However, on the early side, an egg may only survive mere hours and on the late—and longshot— a rare egg may make it a full 48.
+However, on the early side, an egg may only survive mere hours, and on the late—and longshot— a rare egg may make it a full 48.

 The most complete study done on the odds of getting pregnant on any given day was done in 2013 and published in the Oxford Journal of Human Reproduction.
-While it’s findings ran similar to others done on the topic, it was the first to counter in maternal age, cycle regularity, and ethnicity.
-It presented two sets of data, one simply factored in cycle day and ignored ovulation date.
-The other was based off the probability of pregnancy depending on when in the fertile window intercourse was.
-I know, this seems quite confusing, for example, one graph shows that the maximum chance of pregnancy occurs on day 15 at 13.1 percent.
-However, the other graph shows a maximum chance of 36 percent the day of ovulation.
+While its findings ran similar to others done on the topic, it was the first to counter in maternal age, cycle regularity, and ethnicity.
+It presented two sets of data.
+One simply factored in cycle day and ignored ovulation date.
+The other was based on the probability of pregnancy depending on when in the fertile window intercourse was.
+I know, this seems quite confusing.
+For example, one graph shows that the maximum chance of pregnancy occurs on day 15 at 13.1 percent.
+However, the other graph shows a maximum chance of 36 percent on the day of ovulation.

 Why the difference?

-The second, much higher statistic is guaranteeing the sex occurred in a fertile period.
+The second, much higher statistic, is guaranteeing the sex occurred in a fertile period.
 So, with data set one, the percentage is skewed by the chance that sex didn’t occur during a fertile time.
 For example, a woman has a condom break on day 15 of her cycle.
 There is a 13.1 percent chance that she is both fertile and will become pregnant.
-Now, assume that she knows she also ovulated that day, now there’s just a 36 percent chance of pregnancy—we already know she’s fertile.
+Now, assume that she knows she also ovulated that day.
+There’s just a 36 percent chance of pregnancy—we already know she’s fertile.

 Why am I giving you both?